phishlens/phishlens.github.io/README.md

 - Results should not be used as the sole basis for security decisions

 PhishLens works best when combined with additional context such as SIEM alerts, user reports, sandboxing, and endpoint telemetry.

+## Technology

+- HTML, CSS, JavaScript
+- GitHub Pages for hosting
+- No frameworks
+- No backend services

+---

+## License

+MIT License.

+This project is provided as-is for research, learning, and defensive security purposes.

+---

+## Contributing

+Suggestions and improvements are welcome.

+Potential areas for enhancement include:
+- Improved look-alike and homoglyph domain detection
+- Better visualization of the Received header chain
+- Export functionality (PDF or JSON)
+- Expanded brand impersonation profiles
+- UI and usability refinements

+Issues and pull requests are encouraged.

+---

+## Project Status

+The project is stable and publicly available.
+It is actively usable and open for future improvements.